 It will also give your child something to either look forward to or something else to talk about when you get seated.

-Tip: Don’t even mention this as an option, unless you’ve preplanned it.
+TIP: Don’t even mention this as an option, unless you’ve planned it beforehand.
 We all know that would just be asking for a potential tantrum.